GlitzyProgrammer/GlitzyProgrammer/README.md

 # Lawrence Wilson II
 <img src="https://user-images.githubusercontent.com/99457791/213886023-3d6309f6-e244-45a9-921f-9842c2c29501.jpg" width="100" height="150">
 Greetings!
-I am a college Junior looking to gain a Computer Science degree with a concentration in Artificial Intelligence with a basis in Data Analytics.
+I am a college Senior looking to gain a Computer Science degree with a concentration in Artificial Intelligence with a basis in Data Analytics.

 # Languages
  * Python 🐍